waylayio/waylay-sdk-registry-py/docs/ModelsApi.md

 > headers
 > ) -> bytearray

-Get Webscript Archive
+Get Model Archive

-Get the specification archive of a webscript.
+Get the specification archive of a model.

 ### Example